 Standard Tolling Corp. (the "Company" or "Standard Tolling") was incorporated under the Business Corporations Act (British Columbia) and the common shares of the Company are listed on the TSX Venture Exchange under the symbol TON.

 The Board of Directors are continuing their efforts to salvage and sell what it can from the Huamachuco plant in Peru, with it being recognized that the majority of the costs of building the plant are sunk in construction and not salvageable and sellable.
-The land that the Huamachuco plant sits on may have value and the Company is now attempting to sell the land to potential buyers.
+The land that the Huamachuco plant sits on may have value and the Company is now attempting to sell the land.
 The Company will update as sales of equipment and land are realized.

-During 2015, the Company entered into certain agreements with Inca One Gold Corp. ("Inca One") whereby the Company loaned Inca One $550,000, sold Inca One stock-piled ore and equipment, and advanced Inca One $761,000 for the purchase of ore.
-As reported on April 19, 2016, repayment terms have been renegotiated although these amounts have not yet been settled.
+During 2015, the Company entered into certain agreements with Inca One Gold Corp. ("Inca One") whereby the Company loaned Inca One cash and sold Inca One stock-piled ore and equipment.
+As announced on October 5, 2016, the Company completed the settlement of amounts owed by Inca One.

-The proceeds of the final settlement with Inca One when realized and the proceeds, if any, on the sales of the land and additional equipment, will provide funds to go towards settling the debts of Standard Tolling.
+The proceeds of the settlement with Inca One and the proceeds, if any, on the sale of the land and additional equipment, will provide funds to go towards settling the debts of Standard Tolling.

 - Standard Tolling Settles Ore Notes View More >>